 Station in Lorton, Virginia

 The Amtrak Auto Train's northernmost station is in Lorton, Virginia, 20 miles south of Washington, D.C.
 Its central location—within about a 4-hour drive of Baltimore, Philadelphia, and Pittsburgh—makes it a convenient starting point for northerners traveling south and vice versa.

 Station in Sanford, Florida

-Amtrak Auto Train Cost and Travel Time
+Ticket Options and Travel Time

 Tips for Traveling on the Auto Train

-- Meals (dinner and breakfast) are included in the price of your ticket, and snacks are available for purchase in the lounges.
-You are also allowed to bring your own food and beverages, if you wish.
+Car alarm systems should be deactivated to avoid the risk of having a dead battery upon arrival.
+Dinner and breakfast are included in the price of your ticket, and snacks are available for purchase in the lounges.
+Passengers may also bring their own food and beverages if they prefer.